 Image via YouTube

-The overuse of jump cuts can be a common video editing mistake, but with a thoughtful approach and adherence to basic video editing principles, you can use jump cuts to enhance your videos.
+The overuse of jump cuts can be a common video editing mistake, but with a thoughtful approach and adherence to basic video editing principles, you can use jump cuts to enhance your videos and deliver a consistent look.

 3. Improper File Management